ingnavas/ingnavas/README.md

 ### Academic Background 🎓

-I hold a PhD in Chemical Engineering, with specialization in:
+I hold a PhD in Electrical Engineering in the area of Control Systems, including:

 * Classical Control (PID, cascade, etc.)